 For enhanced comfort, I suggest creating two extension methods that allow for clean integration in Startup.cs with a call to app.UseRequestBodyLogging() or app.UseResponseBodyLogging() accordingly.

 Don't forget to register the new types with the DI container.

 To ensure logging does not get enabled in production environments only enable the custom middleware components inside the condition that checks if we are running in a development environment.

-One of the great things about Application Insight is that the results show up really quick in the Azure Portal.
-So fire-up your ASP.NET Core project and send a POST request to a corresponding endpoint.
+One of the great things about Application Insight is that the results show up really quickly in the Azure Portal.
+So fire up your ASP.NET Core project and send a POST request to a corresponding endpoint.
 Here is a sample controller and simple DTO for your convenience.

 Here we are sending the HTTP Post Request with the help of cURL.

 End-to-end transaction details